Sharon Kinsella

 TRANSLATIONS

-Exchange of developed ideas and enquiries about obtaining Italian, French and Japanese translations of published articles can be posted to sharon@kinsellaresearch.com or write in Japanese to kinsellajp@yahoo.co.jp
+Exchange of developed ideas and enquiries about obtaining Italian, French and Japanese translations of published articles can be posted to sharon@kinsellaresearch.com in Japanese or English.